This is the story of my family's successful Sinusitis Treatment using an all natural, easy home remedy.

 WERE THERE ANY SIDE EFFECTS?
 What, other than feeling great?
 There were no negative or any other side effects that we know of.
 The first month I had a minor headache 2 or 3 times, but I don't know if it had anything to do with the kimchi.

 HOW DO I KNOW THERE IS Lactobacillus sakei IN THE KIMCHI?
 Studies (typically done in Korea) found that over the course of fermentation the bacteria populations in kimchi are changing - both in types of bacteria and proportions of each bacteria.
 At least two studies found that L. sakei was not present in early fermentation (the first few days), but appeared after fermentation had progressed for a while (in one study starting at about 12 to 14 days).
 After about a month of fermentation some studies found L. sakei amounts to drop.
 The one consistency among studies that I looked at was that there was variation in results.
 One study found that out of 5 commercial brands tested, only three contained L. sakei and even among those the proportion of L. sakei varied.

 Based on our experiences, we don't use the kimchi juice from an opened jar for more than 6 days after opening, because we noticed that L. sakei numbers have dropped too much by then.
 We also noticed that some batches of kimchi somehow seemed more potent or beneficial.
 But this is to be expected because it is a live product.
-(Of course the kimchi could still be eaten - and we did so.)

 It was very simple: If the kimchi contained too little or no L. sakei, then we felt the same or "more phlegmy" the next day.
 If it had L. sakei, then we felt better the next day.
 If we were already feeling good, then a "good batch" of kimchi juice seemed to make no difference in how we felt (we felt good before, and we felt good after).